 "Postharvest loss and waste occurs at every level of the value chain, beginning with the farmers who produce our food, all the way to the consumer," says Bonnie McClafferty, Director of the Agriculture for Nutrition Global Program in the Global Alliance for Improved Nutrition (GAIN).

 According to the Food and Agricultural Organization of the United Nations, globally, nearly USD 940 billion annually in food is lost or wasted.
 So how do such vast levels occur?
 For food producers and distributors, many of the losses can be understood as supply chain failures.

 How long fruits and vegetables can be eaten post-harvest depends on how fast they lose moisture and use up their stored reserves of nutrients.
-External conditions including temperature and relative humidity, as well as handling, can cause damage to produce and speed up their decay process.3
+External conditions including temperature and relative humidity, as well as handling, can cause damage to produce and speed up their decay process.4

-Thus, to reduce food loss, fresh produce requires proper handling conditions – which means produce is ventilated, protected, and prepared for timely distribution.
+To reduce food loss, fresh produce requires proper handling conditions – which means produce is ventilated, protected, and prepared for timely distribution.
 And extended shelf life helps retailers and consumers to better control food waste by preserving the freshness of produce longer.
 This is why selecting the right packaging is key to managing these factors and preventing food waste.

 Food that arrives at markets in better condition is less likely to end up on landfills.
 These factors affect food quality:

 Challenge: Producers and distributors require containers that allow proper ventilation.
 Field heat must disperse after harvesting, and temperatures must be maintained during transport and warehousing.
 Without such temperature control, produce is likely to soften and become more easily damaged.
 Non-refrigerated transport, or exposure to frost, can accelerate this process.